chafcher/bingoapp/README.md

 # Fearless Draft Bingo

-A web-based bingo game for League of Legends players to track champion picks during drafts.
+A web-based bingo game for League of Legends viewers to track champion picks during drafts.

 ## Features